danilkiff/pq3.ru/content/posts/capability-driven-leadership/Why capabilities, not roles, drive engineering maturity.md

 ---
 date: 2025-06-01
-title: 'Why capabilities, not roles, drive engineering maturity'
+title: Why capabilities, not roles, drive engineering maturity
+summary: How capability-based thinking reframes growth, leadership, and stress response
 ---

 Engineering teams often organize themselves around roles — developer, architect, tester, ops.
 But roles are static abstractions.
 They simplify coordination, yes, but they also mask the real engine behind organizational growth: capabilities.